-Corporate social responsibility is the idea that a company, though they are obviously driven primarily by a profit motive, have the duty to think about how their business impacts the world and to minimize harm and maximize positive societal outcomes.
+Corporate social responsibility is the idea that a company.
+However, they are obviously driven primarily by a profit motive and have the duty to think about how their business impacts the world and to minimize harm and maximize positive societal outcomes.
 The growing realization that a corporation’s conduct will have either a positive or negative effect on stakeholders and the environment has made corporate social responsibility (CSR) an important aspect of modern-day business operations.
 It also has become an important consideration for retail investors.
 If you run a small company and need help with corporate social responsibility or any other issues, consider working with a financial advisor.

 Corporate Social Responsibility: The Basics